syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet.md

     ~~~

-3 Add the [EnableCors] attribute to the ApiController class as follows
+3 Add the [EnableCors] attribute to the ApiController class as follows.

     ~~~ csharp